kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 #### DNS Setup
 DNS may be set up on many types of servers, but for simplification we will speak about the records which can be created.
 Typically it is good to remember to add DNS entries for all interface server nodes within the cluster and a DNS entry for the **Virtual IP address(VIP)** on the Enterprise Network which may be used for Management and Enterprise Network connectivity.

+Benefits to this methodology are that you can cover a large organization rapidly avoiding the need to make changes to multiple DHCP scopes, and can accomplish a regional approach through the use of sub domains within an organization like * *pnpserver.west.us.domain.com* * or * *pnpserver.east.us.domain.com* * which allows for 2 different clusters due to RTT times perhaps.

 **Option 1:** An A record would be created pointing to the VIP address.
 Another A record may also be added for the pnpserver record to resolve to the same address.
 In this regard the two entries might look like this:

 ```